 Stop hoping for candidates to engage with your job board listing or social media hiring call and combat the ‘battle for talent’ by taking your recruitment on the road in 2020.

-By taking your hiring tactics on the road with a recruitment roadshow, you’re cementing your organization in your target audience’s mind, encouraging engagement and interactions, provoking word-of-mouth advertising, generating stronger candidate relationships and future recruitment success stories.
+By taking your hiring tactics on the road with a recruitment roadshow, you’re cementing your organization in your target audience’s mind, encouraging engagement and interactions, provoking word-of-mouth advertising, generating stronger candidate relationships, and future recruitment on the road success stories.